 7.4A Maximum input level for category M1

-Editor’s Note: This clause is incomplete.
-The following aspects are either missing or not yet determined:

-- Addition to applicability spec is pending
+Editor’s Note: Addition to applicability spec is pending.

-- Initial condition and call setup procedure to support satellite access are TBD

-- Test Points analysis is TBD

-- Test configuration is TBD

 7.4A.1 Test purpose

 Maximum input level tests the ability of category M1 UE to receive data with a given average throughput for a specified reference measurement channel, under conditions of high signal level, ideal propagation and no added noise.